 Ati Mpanata is a sort of Calzone with vegetables, often wild vegetables, inside.
-The name MPANATA probably came from Spanish, it means literally “covered by bread”.
-We propose here the basic old version without cheese.
-This way to cover a pizza was also a system to have a complete meal to transport.
+The name “empanada” likely comes from Latin and Spanish etymology, it means literally “covered by bread”.
+We share the basic ancient version, without cheese.
+This way to fold and bake a pizza was also a system to have a complete meal to transport.
 Special during the work on fields usually prepared with vegetables, fish or potatoes, here the recipe made by chard or wild chard.

 - 600g of flour Durum Wheat (an old variety if possible: russello, margarito, timilia)